oriolmontcreus/capsulo/docs/CMS_VISION.md

 1. Visit `http://localhost:4321/login`
 2. Authenticate with your GitHub fine-grained token
 3. Go to `http://localhost:4321/admin`
-4. Start adding components to pages!
+4. Start editing components on your pages!

 ### 5. Use Data in Your Pages